PaperMC/PaperDocs/source/site/api.rst

 I just want to download the latest jar
 --------------------------------------
 Unlike the v1 API, there is no API endpoint to simply fetch the latest jar.
-This is intentional, as it was previously used to make auto-updating servers which is highly discouraged.
+This is intentional, as it had been primarily used to auto-update servers, which is highly discouraged.

 Downloading from the command line